hennypurwadi/GPT3_Embedding_for_QuestionAnswering/README.md

-## If we want to train LLM with specific Question-Answering, for example about specifict product, the embedding results are better than the fine-tuned results.
-The answers are specifically correct.
+### When training a Language Model with a focus on Question-Answering, such as for a particular product, we observe that the embedding outcomes outperform the results obtained from fine-tuning.
+The answers obtained through embeddings are notably accurate and tailored to the specific context.
 -------------------------------------------

 ### Training data: